-Food is medicine, this is what Hippocrates, the Father of Western Medicine, said 2,500 years ago!
+Food is medicine.
+This is what Hippocrates, the Father of Western Medicine, said 2,500 years ago!
 He was so right!

 For me, eating a wide variety of plant-based, whole and organic foods is still the best way to get all the nutrients that my body needs.
-Many say that Mediterranean food is the best way to live healthy – seafood, fats and oils are the way to go!
+Many say that Mediterranean food is the best way to live healthily – seafood, fats and oils are the way to go!